simonha9/Artify/README.md

 * auth0 (1)
   * For user authentication and RBAC
 * sharedb (2)
   * For storing and managing JSON documents used for the image generation and user details.
+Blob storage for saving pdf files.

 ### Potential Challenge Points
 * cellery or bee-queue (2)